 - Food: What does she like to eat?
 Does she prefer her own food, or will she be happy to eat whatever you and your family are eating?
 Does she expect a food allowance?
 Is she allergic to any food?
 Are there foods she is unwilling to handle?
 Food can be a huge minefield if you end up with a helper who only eats meat when your family are strictly vegetarian!

-If she is, you must check with the employer if he/she is willing to transfer the maid to you.
-If the employer is willing to, both the employer and you will need to follow the MOM transfer steps.
+If she is working with her previous employer, you must check with the employer if he/she is willing to transfer the maid to you.
+If the employer is willing to, both the employer and you will need to follow the transfer steps in step 5.

 However, if the employer is not willing to transfer, do you worry.
 She is still able to work for you, but she will need to leave Singapore before you are allowed to apply for her work permit.

-You are also required to deposit a $5000 security bond with MOM.
+You are required to deposit a $5000 security bond with MOM.

 Your maid is not allowed to help you cover this deposit.
 The deposit will be forfeited if you break the employment rules.